LaughingLeader-DOS2-Mods/dos2de_collada_exporter/README.md

 ## Features:
 * Export to dae, or export to gr2 if the path to divine.exe is set.
 * Automatically rotate the object for DOS2's Y-Up world (Blender is Z-Up).
-* Use the layer name or active object name when exporting.
+* Use the layer name, active object name, or action name (animations) when exporting.
 * Use built-in presets for quick exporting.
 * Specify project pathways to skip having to manually navigate to the correct folder when exporting.
 * Specific Custom Properties on meshes are exported (Rigid, Cloth, MeshProxy).
 You can also globally flag your meshes with one of these flags.